fbpx

 Guest Gifting

-The last thing to consider is guest gifting, and how you’ll thank each guest for their time.
-While not all podcasts can afford to pay guests for their time.
-A small token of gratitude through gift-giving can be a more affordable option.
-The cost of your guest’s gifting is totally up to you.
+The cost of your guest’s gift is totally up to you.
 You can customize this per guest or create a standard gift that everyone gets.
 But the important thing is that you are thanking your guests for their time because they’re giving you their time for free.

-If you’re interested at all, in launching a podcast, make sure you head over to Gaffincreative.com to inquire and we will get you set up with a free 30-minute consultation to chat through what your podcast could look like.
+If you’re interested at all, in launching a podcast, make sure you head over to Gaffincreative.com to inquire and we will get you set up with a consultation to chat through what your podcast could look like.

 Don’t forget to download our free Podcast Budget Worksheet to get the most out of today’s episode and help you plan for your podcast launch and management!